The Windlestone Foundation

 How to Apply

 The Windlestone Foundation does not have a public application process.
-The charity makes grants to organizations that further its charitable objects, but applications appear to be made through trustee discretion or invitation rather than through an open public application portal.
+The charity makes grants to organisations that further its charitable objects, but applications appear to be made through trustee discretion or invitation rather than through an open public application portal.

-Organizations interested in funding from the foundation should contact them directly via their email (charity@windlestonepark.com) or phone (01388 207208) to discuss potential alignment with the foundation's objectives before submitting any formal request.
+Organisations interested in funding from the foundation should contact them directly via their email (charity@windlestonepark.com) or phone (01388 207208) to discuss potential alignment with the foundation's objectives before submitting any formal request.

 Getting on Their Radar

-Organizations working in heritage regeneration, rural development, or community capacity building in County Durham may benefit from:
+Organisations working in heritage regeneration, rural development, or community capacity building in County Durham may benefit from:

 • Demonstrating alignment with the foundation's specific interest in heritage and rural regeneration projects in County Durham